 Socially Responsible Investment

-Societe Generale offers its customers dedicated research on Environmental, Social and Governance (or ESG) issues for businesses.
+Societe Generale offers its customers a targeted research service into Environmental, Social and Governance (or ESG) issues, which won the top award in the SRI & Sustainability Research category ofthe Extel Survey.
 SRI research differs in that it takes both a quantitative and qualitative approach to ESG factors, paying particular attention to the concepts of “materiality” (financial and market impacts) and “integration” (combination of financial, ESG and economic factors affecting investment decisions).